frantjc/dillo-bot/README.md

 		this.gitHubCommands = gitHubCommands;
 		this.simpleCommands = simpleCommands;
         this.informationCommands = informationCommands;
-        this.myCommands = myCommands; // instantite your commands
+        this.myCommands = myCommands; // instantiate your commands
     }

 ...